hfutxqd/android-pdfium/README.md

   * restore transparent bitmap generations
   * remove 'Context' requirement for library initialization
-  * library renamed from 'libpdfium.so' to 'libmodpdfium.so' because API21 && API22 failed to lookup symbols due to conflict with /system/lib/libpdfium.so.
+  * library renamed from `libpdfium.so` to `libmodpdfium.so` because API21 && API22 failed to lookup symbols due to conflict with `/system/lib/libpdfium.so`.

 # build natives